Sanjuro Blu-ray Movie

 After the unprecedented success of Yojimbo at the box office in Japan, Toho approached Akira Kurosawa with a request for a sequel.
 Initially, the film was going to be an adaptation of a novel by Shugoro Yamamoto titled Peaceful Days and featuring a not so skillful with his sword samurai named Hirano, but Kurosawa rewrote the script and brought back the charismatic Sanjuro.
 Toshiro Mifune was again asked to play Sanjuro, though this time around his last name was changed from Kuwabatake to Tsubaki.

-There are some key differences, however, between Yojimbo and Sanjuro.
-In Yojimbo the story takes place in a godforsaken small town that has virtually collapsed because of the battle for dominance between two rivaling gangs.
-When Sanjuro arrives in the town, the damage is already done and the only thing he could do is punish those who are responsible for it.
+But there are some key differences between Yojimbo and Sanjuro.
+In Yojimbo, all of the drama takes place in a godforsaken small town that has essentially collapsed because of the battle for dominance between two rivaling gangs.
+When Sanjuro appears, the damage is already done and the only thing he could do is punish those who are responsible for it.

-Things are very different in Sanjuro.
+In Sanjuro, the drama and its progression are different.
 In and around the shrine where most of the film takes place, there is a sense of order that is completely missing in Yojimbo.
 Here, respect and loyalty still mean something.
 The men Sanjuro fights are also as noble as he is.

-This is not to say, however, that Kurosawa isn’t as critical in Sanjuro as he is in Yojimbo.
-While Sanjuro is the quieter and more intimate of the two films, and a lot of the humor in it is far more straightforward, Kurosawa’s jabs at traditionalism here are at times far more effective than his jabs at Japanese capitalism in Yojimbo.
-Some of the most entertaining scenes in Sanjuro, for example, are the ones where the samurai unceremoniously scolds the young warriors he sides with for their blind loyalty and readiness to sacrifice their lives in the name of questionable ideals.
+This is not to say, however, that Kurosawa is not as critical in Sanjuro as he is in Yojimbo.
+While Sanjuro is the quieter and more intimate of the two films, and a lot of the humor in it is far more straightforward, Kurosawa’s jabs at traditionalism are at times far more effective.
+For example, some of the most entertaining sequences feature young warriors who are scolded for their blind loyalty and readiness to sacrifice their lives in the name of questionable ideals.

-There are also some key differences in the manner in which Sanjuro is filmed by Kurosawa.
+Kurosawa films Sanjuro differently, too.
 In Yojimbo he is a man that exudes power and respect, even when he makes it perfectly clear that money is what makes him happy.
-In Sanjuro, he is smarter than his opponents but his presence is not as commanding.
-There is one specific scene, for instance, where he loses a small argument with the wife of the man he is trying to save – discussing camellias of all things – where he looks downright foolish.
-It is Kurosawa’s way of making it clear that no one is perfect.
+In Sanjuro, he is smarter than his opponents, but his presence is not as commanding.
+At times, Kurosawa even makes him look foolish.
+In a key sequence, for instance, Sanjuro loses a small argument with the wife of the man he is trying to save -- discussing camellias of all things -- and Kurosawa uses his embarrassment to make it clear that no one is perfect.

-Visually, both Yojimbo and Sanjuro look stunning, though in different ways.
+Yojimbo and Sanjuro are equally great looking films, though in different ways.
 Yojimbo has some remarkable panoramic vistas radiating a strong epic feel.
-It is also the more modern – at least as far as the then-current state of Japanese cinema is concerned – looking film.
-Sanjuro has a more traditional look, even though there are still a number of the same tightly framed shots in it that Kurosawa favored in Yojimbo.
+It is also the more modern, at least as far as the then-current state of Japanese cinema is concerned, looking film.
+Sanjuro has a more traditional look, even though it retains many of the same tightly framed shots Kurosawa favored in Yojimbo.

 Note: In 2007, Japanese director Yoshimitsu Morita did a remake of Kurosawa’s Sanjuro, but the film failed to impress the critics and was greeted with a healthy dose of disdain by fans of the original samurai film.